skrtis/BTNet/README.md

 ## Overview

-This repository contains an agent-based model (ABM) simulation for studying the spread of Malpeque disease in clam populations, including fluid dynamics, disease transmission, and treatment interventions.
+This repository contains an agent-based model (ABM) simulation for studying the spread of bivalve transmissible neoplasia (BTN) of clam populations in Malpeque Bay, PEI.
+Features include fluid dynamics, disease transmission, and treatment interventions.

 ## Demo